mrzarenejad/Video-Classification-3D-CNN/README.md

 ## Preparation
 * Download this code.
 * Download the [pretrained model](https://drive.google.com/drive/folders/1zvl89AgFAApbH0At-gMuZSeQB_LpNP-M?usp=sharing).
+  * ResNeXt-101 achieved the best performance in our experiments.
+(See [paper](https://arxiv.org/abs/1711.09577) in details.)

 ## Usage
 Assume input video files are located in ```./videos```.